dmarrazzo/demo-rh-bpm/readme.md

 Users & Roles
 -----------------------

-roles:
+In the process, there are 4 roles:

+- The process starter who issue the purchase request (any in the **user** group)
-- user
+- The purchase department employee (any user in the **developer** group)
-- manager
-- supplier

-users:
+- The manager of the purchase department (any user in the **manager** group)
+- The suppliers that answer to the order offer request (3 named users in the **supplier** group)

+The suppliers users must match the following user names:

 - supplier1
 - supplier2